BIUBIULUOXX/web-based-simulation/README.md

 # web-based-simulation

 This is my solution to my MSc Coursework for Simulation and Data Visualisation (7CCSMSDV).
-In this project, I build the website including the D3 charts to analyse typee diabetes mellitus.
+In this project, I build the website including the D3 charts to analyse type2 diabetes mellitus.

 ## Table of Contents